Other Opportunities for Enjoying Chess

 The Cincinnati Chess Club meets regularly on Thursday nights at the Deer Park Community Center, aka Francis R Healey Community Center (Chamberlin Park), 7640 Plainfield Rd, Cincinnati, OH 45236 from 6:30 until 11:00 pm; players may arrive and leave whenever they choose within that time period.
 Players of all ages and skill levels are welcome.
 Parking is available on the outlying streets if the parking lot is full.
 See the Cincinnati Chess Club website for more information.

 The Cincinnati Tornado is a one-day, four-round Swiss tournament, usually with an Open section and one or more under sections, and offers cash prizes.
-There is now a tornado almost every month, always on the last Saturday, organized by Robert Chenault of ChessEarth.
+There is now a tornado on the last Saturday of every month, organized by Robert Chenault of ChessEarth.
 The playing venue is currently the Wyoming Baptist Church, 170 Burns Ave, Cincinnati, OH 45215.
-Rob boasts that good food is available onsite.
-For details, check out Rob’s chess calendar.
+Good food is available onsite.
+For details, check out Robert’s chess calendar.

 Clermont County Chess Club (casual and rated play, all ages)